dead-plant/ThePhish-NG-Neurons/docs/install.md

       - /opt/thephish-ng-neurons/responders/responders.json:/opt/thephish-ng-neurons/responders/responders.json:ro
 ```

 If you cloned the repository somewhere else, replace the path before the first colon with that host path.
-The second path is the location that Cortex can access; use it when configuring the catalog URLs:
+The second path is the location that Cortex can access.
+Use it when configuring the catalog URLs:

 ```text
 /opt/thephish-ng-neurons/analyzers/analyzers.json